How Much Fragrance Oil Do You Add to Candles?

 What is the difference between manufacture grade and premium fragrance oil?

-Most fragrance oil for candles is a manufactures’s grade.
+Most fragrance oil for candles is a manufactures’ grade.
 A premium grade is sometimes listed as well and is often used for cosmetics.
 Make sure what you use is specifically meant for candle making.

 Avoid essential oils as some are not designed to be burned and candles take more to get a hot throw.
 Do not use diffuser oil or perfume, etc.